-A "diversity of views" is hospitable to all sides of a debate, but it doesn't open the door for either side to use violence or other tactics aimed at silencing its opponents.
+A "diversity of views" is hospitable to all sides of a debate, but it doesn't open the door for either side to use violence or other tactics to silence opponents.
 And the qualifier, "for the limited, albeit great, purposes of teaching and research," puts some boundaries around what a university should be "hospitable to."